Trauma Therapy and Counselling in Dublin

 Is trauma therapy only for PTSD?

-No. PTSD is one possible trauma-related diagnosis, but people may seek therapy after many kinds of frightening, overwhelming, humiliating, neglectful or destabilising experiences.
-A qualified professional assessment is needed before any diagnosis is made.
+No. PTSD is one possible trauma-related diagnosis, but people may seek therapy after many kinds of frightening, overwhelming, humiliating, neglectful, or destabilising experiences.
+A diagnosis should only be made after assessment by a qualified professional.

 Do I have to talk about every detail of what happened?

 No. Good trauma work is paced.
-Some people need stabilisation, sleep, grounding, boundaries, or everyday functioning first.
-The aim is not to force disclosure but to help you feel safer, clearer, and more able to live.
+Some people first need stabilisation, sleep, grounding, boundaries, or everyday functioning.
+The aim is not to force disclosure, but to help you feel safer, clearer, and more able to live.

 Can trauma therapy happen online?

 Sometimes.
-Online therapy can be suitable for some people when privacy, technology, emotional safety, location, and access to local support are adequate.
-It is not suitable for every trauma situation or level of risk.
+Online therapy can suit some people when privacy, technology, emotional safety, location, and access to local support are adequate.
+It is not suitable for every trauma situation or every level of risk.

 Which trauma therapies have evidence?